cometbroom/project_euler_solutions/README.md

 ![Screenshot of the web app](./assets/home%20screenshot.PNG)

 ## Development
 I made this app with HTML/CSS and vanilla javascript.

+Furthermore, I used the starter project by [Jim Cramer](https://github.com/remarcmij) which is [here](https://github.com/remarcmij/vanilla-starter).

-I used some libraries which are:
+The libraries that I used are:
 - `highlight.js` to highlight the showcased code.
 - `gsap` for animations.
 - `snowpack` for development server and as a build tool.